antcap96/my-monkey-lang/README.md

 # Rust Interpreter for Monkey Language

-This project is a Rust implementation of an interpreter for the Monkey programming language, following the concepts and principles described in the book [Writing an Interpreter in Go](https://interpreterbook.com/).
+This project is a Rust implementation of an interpreter for the Monkey programming language, following the concepts and principles described in the book [Writing an Interpreter in Go](https://interpreterbook.com/) + [Writing A Compiler In Go](https://compilerbook.com/).
 The Monkey language is a simple, educational programming language designed to demonstrate the process of building an interpreter from scratch.

 ## Getting Started